grafana/xk6-distributed-tracing/README.md

 </div>

-This extension adds distributed tracing support to [k6](https://github.com/k6io/k6).
+This extension adds distributed tracing support to [k6](https://github.com/k6io/k6)!
+That means, that if you're testing a system that has distributed tracing instrumentation, you can use this extension to start the traces on [k6](https://github.com/k6io/k6).

 It is implemented using the [xk6](https://github.com/k6io/xk6) extension system.

-If you're testing a system that has distributed tracing instrumentation, you can use this extension to start the traces on [k6](https://github.com/k6io/k6).

 <div align="center">